Skip to contents

 #> 12 Y3 Y

-What we have here is a beautiful N-glycoproteomics dataset featuring 500 PSMs (Peptide Spectrum Matches) across 12 samples — a perfect playground for motif analysis! 🎮
+This is an N-glycoproteomics dataset with 500 PSMs (Peptide Spectrum Matches) across 12 samples, which is a useful setting for motif analysis.

-Pro tip: 💡 In real-world data analysis, you’ll definitely want to use glyclean to perform data preprocessing before diving into any analysis.
-Think of it as washing your vegetables before cooking—essential for the best results! 🥕
+Tip: In real-world data analysis, you will usually want to use glyclean to perform data preprocessing before diving into any analysis.

 exp |>